Indiana EBT Deposit Schedule for 2025

 Why Your EBT Deposit Might Be Late and What to Do

-Several factors, from simple paperwork issues to statewide system outages, can cause your EBT deposit to arrive late.
+Several factors, from simple paperwork errors to statewide system issues, can cause your benefits to arrive later than expected.

 Do EBT Benefits Expire or Roll Over?